 Flywheel Goals: Engage and Nurture Leads / Gain and Delight Customers

-Go back to certain areas of your plan that aren’t working and modify them.
+Go back to certain areas of your plan that aren’t working and improve them.

-Pay attention to the things that are working, and brainstorm ways to expand upon them.
+Pay attention to the things that are working, and brainstorm ways to expand on them.

-Your goal and focus here at this stage is to maintain your customer relationships and spread good word-of-mouth.
+Your goal and focus at this stage is to maintain your customer relationships and get referrals through word-of-mouth.

 This is where a flywheel strategy can be much more helpful than the funnel, which ends at sales.